 - For Part-Time positions, preference will be given to candidates with experience as a 911 Telecommunicator with the ABC Emergency Center.

-Must be able to pass a criminal background check, obtain and maintain federally mandated security clearances where required.
+Must be able to pass a criminal background check, and obtain and maintain federally mandated security clearances where required.

 Selection/skills tests required

 - Must be able to pass a City-administered PC keyboard test proficiency of 30 wpm and a CritiCall skills assessment test to move further through the selection process, as well as successfully pass a Criminal background check.

 - Applicant also must pass hearing test, psychological evaluation, and thorough background/employment/education checks and successful interview.